Monetary donations for fire victims are being accepted at:

 TUBBS FIRE OCTOBER 2017, SANTA ROSA

 In the evening of October 8th a fire that started north of Calistoga (near Bennett Lane) came all the way into the Santa Rosa city limits within a few hours (normally a 30 minute drive) including into residential and industrial parts of the city.
-In terms of total destruction, this was the worst natural disaster Sonoma County has ever experienced with approximately 6,800 structures destroyed in Sonoma County alone.
+In terms of total destruction, this was the worst natural disaster Sonoma County has ever experienced with approximately 6,800 structures destroyed in Sonoma County alone (includes 5,100 homes) with a combined nearly 9,000 structures in total destroyed across the state in October 2017.

 “I am lost, but I know EXACTLY where I am” (standing among the ruins)